-All staff must be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
+All staff must be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
 This should include:

-- The child protection policy; - The behaviour policy; - The staff behaviour policy (sometimes called a code of conduct); - The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies). - Part One, KCSIE 2019
+- The Safeguarding Incorporating Child Protection Policy; - The Behaviour Policy; - The Staff Behaviour Policy (Trust Code of Conduct); - The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies). - Part One, KCSIE 2020.

-If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+If staff, supply staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
 Doors, ideally, should have a clear glass panel in them and be left open.
 No visitors, volunteers or parent helpers are ever to be left unsupervised with children or out of sight of the teacher or member of staff in charge.
-It is the responsibility of the member of staff to ensure this is the case.
+It is the responsibility of the member of staff to ensure this is the case with the exception of specified visitors e.g. social workers or the police.

 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
-All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action
+All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.